 Voted Milwaukee's best brewery tour.
-We show you the ins and outs of the brewing process, tell you a little about ourselves, and serve you some cold ones along the way.
-Hungry?
-We picked some of Wisconsin's favorites and made them even more delicious.
-All that plus unique Milwaukee memorabilia!
+Entertaining guides show you the ins and outs of brewing, tell you a little about ourselves and serve you some cold ones along the way.
+Top that with amazing cheese curds or other WI favorites in the restaurant.
+All that plus unique Milwaukee memorabilia.

 1872 North Commerce Street, Milwaukee, WI, United States

 Phone No.: 715-747-2051